carbon-language/carbon-lang/docs/design/generics/overview.md

 definition is required after seeing the call sites once all the [instantiations](terminology.md#instantiation) are known.

-Note: The doc on [Generics terminology](terminology.md) goes into more detail about the
-[differences between generics and templates](terminology.md#generic-versus-template-parameters).
+Note: [Generics terminology](terminology.md) goes into more detail about the [differences between generics and templates](terminology.md#generic-versus-template-parameters).

 ### Implementing interfaces